duncangw1/NoteTaker/README.md

 ## Description

 The purpose of the Note Taker is allow the user to write, save, and delete notes from their web browser.
 This application uses an Express backend that saves and retrieves notes data from a JSON file.
-The technologies utilized to make this possible are HTML, CSS, JavaScript, jQuery, Node.js, and Express.
+The technologies utilized to make this possible are HTML, CSS, Bootstrap, JavaScript, jQuery, Node.js, Express, and Font Awesome.
 Once the user invokes the server.js file and creates their localhost server, they will be able to use the application to its full extent.
 The user can then add as many or as few notes as they would like.
 Saved notes can be viewed or deleted at any time.
 This application has also been deployed on Heroku for ease of access ([Deployed App](https://note-taker88324.herokuapp.com/)).

 ## Table of Contents